newjordan/crabmusic/README.md

 **Real-time ASCII music visualizer for your terminal**

-CrabMusic captures system audio output and renders beautiful, audio-reactive ASCII visualizations directly in your terminal.
+CrabMusic captures system audio output and renders ASCII visualizations directly in your terminal.
 No music player integration needed - it visualizes whatever audio is playing on your system.

 ## Features